 The side with the cable sleeve is mounted into the sockets.
 Repeat this for the ground cables.
-And mount the eight phase cables going out of the relays' NO output.
+And attach the eight-phase wires going out of the relays' NO output.
 Do not mix up the two separate circuits!
-E.g. the phase from circuit one goes into the lever nut, to the relay, to the socket and from there the neutral wire goes into the lever nut and from there back to the same input.
+E.g., the phase from circuit one goes into the lever nut, to the relay, to the socket and from there the neutral wire goes into the lever nut and from there back to the same input.

 The first time you plugin in the Grassberry High, a wifi hotspot with the name gh-config will appear.
 Connect to this wifi hotspot with password highhigh.

 After connecting to the hotspot, type into your browser: http://grassberry.local (don't forget the http://; otherwise, your default search engine may take over).
 Browse to the general setup, there you can configure your wifi.

 Select your wifi (it must be visible) and double-check the password you entered.

 The Grassberry High reboots now this may take a few minutes.
 Be patient and do not unplug the device!
 Unplugging the device may result in a bricked Grassberry High!